 A complete range of possible jaw conditions will have been considered where your case requires this, to ensure sound treatment planning.

-Where a temporomandibular joint disorder is the primary issue, you will receive excellent care, with treatment focused on minimum intervention for maximum, long term effect.
+Where a temporomandibular joint disorder is the primary issue, you will receive excellent care, with your treatment focused on minimum intervention for maximum effect.

 We appreciate the loss of function and pain TMJ disorders can bring.
 Issues are not often confined to the jaw itself, discomfort can be wider and core functions such as eating, or speaking are affected.

-Good oral function is an essential part of a healthy, pleasant life.
-If our London clinic can help, please get in touch at a time to suit.
+Good oral function is an essential part of enjoying a healthy, pleasant life.
+If our London clinic can help, please get in touch with our friendly team.